niconaso/cordova-plugin-google-analytics-fluxit/README.md

 * For Windows Phone, add the [GoogleAnalyticsSDK package via NuGet](http://nuget.org/packages/GoogleAnalyticsSDK)
 * For Windows 10 (UWP), add the [UWP.SDKforGoogleAnalytics.Native package via NuGet](http://nuget.org/packages/UWP.SDKforGoogleAnalytics.Native)

-# Integrating with Lavaca

-The `lavaca` directory includes a component that can be added to a <a href="http://getlavaca.com">Lavaca</a> project.
-It offers a way to use the web `analytics.js` when the app is running in the browser and not packaged as Cordova.

-* Copy `AnalyticsService.js` to your Lavaca project (I create a directory under `js/app` called `data`).
-* In your config files (`local.json`, `staging.json`, `production.js`) create properties called `google_analytics_id` (for the Mobile App UA property) and `google_analytics_web_id` (for the Web UA property) and set the appropriate IDs or leave blank as needed.
-* In any file you want to track screen views or events, require AnalyticsService and use the methods provided.

 ```javascript
 var analyticsService = require('app/data/AnalyticsService');